dndworld/dndworld.github.io/Character Building/start-here.md

 - You are **not** allowed to possess any magic items starting out.

 When given options, choose following:
-> - Optional Class Features and Custom Origin are allowed (note: approved materials only).
+- Optional Class Features and Custom Origin are allowed (note: approved materials only).
-> - Select **Milestone**, not XP.
+- Select **Milestone**, not XP.
 This is because we use a slightly different XP progression, which is managed within the server through Avrae.
-> - Carrying capacity: Use Encumbrance
+- Carrying capacity: Use Encumbrance
-> - Ignore coin weight: Off
+- Ignore coin weight: Off
+- Character Privacy: **Public**

 ## Change Your Server Nickname
 Change your Server Nickname to **Name of Character (Race Class).**

-Examples:
+> Examples:
-> Myrdin (Halfling Ranger)
+> - Myrdin (Halfling Ranger)
->
-> Panadol (Drow Warlock)
+> - Panadol (Drow Warlock)

 ## Upload Your Character Sheet
 In `#character-sheets`, replace the `<link>` with the link of your character sheet.